Sōkaiya: Countermeasures

 Article 968 of the Japanese corporations code prohibits sōkaiya activity, imposing imprisonment of no more than five years or a fine of no more than ¥5 million for "receiving, demanding or promising a proprietary benefit with regard to" statements or the exercise of voting rights at a shareholder or creditor meeting.

 A practical countermeasure used by large corporations is to hold all shareholder meetings on the same day, so sōkaiya cannot disrupt all of them.

 Background

 While in the West a shareholders' meeting is usually an earnest discussion between the shareholders and the management, in Japan it is often more of a ceremony, and the management does not feel the need to truly inform shareholders.
 In this atmosphere, the sōkaiya are able to prosper.
 However, with the trend for more deregulation in the Japanese market the business environment for sōkaiya is getting more and more difficult.

 Companies that have bribed

-Major companies that have been found guilty of employing sōkaiya include but are not limited to:
+Major Japanese companies that have been found guilty of employing sōkaiya include but are not limited to: